Chris Brown: 2016–2017: Heartbreak on a Full Moon

 Brown started working and recording tracks for his next album few weeks before the release of Royalty, in late 2015.
-On January 10, 2016, Brown had previewed 11 unreleased songs on his Periscope and Instagram profiles, showing him dancing and lip-synching these songs.
-In March 2016, he collaborated again with the Italian DJ Benny Benassi for the song "Paradise" from the album Danceaholic.
-On May 3 he announced the single "Grass Ain't Greener", showing its cover art and announcing it as the first single from a new album titled Heartbreak on a Full Moon.
+From the first days of 2016, Brown started to preview on his social media accounts several unreleased songs from his recording sessions.
+In March 2016, he collaborated again with Italian DJ Benny Benassi, for the song "Paradise" from the latter's album Danceaholic.
+On May 3, he announced the single "Grass Ain't Greener", showing its cover art and announcing it as the first single from a new album titled Heartbreak on a Full Moon.
 The single was released on May 5, 2016.
-On July 7, 2016, after 2016 shooting of Dallas police officers, Brown released on his SoundCloud page two piano ballads, "My Friend" and "A Lot of Love", saying that the songs are "released for free for anybody dealing with injustice or struggle in their lives."
-In 2016 he released two collaborative mixtapes with his OHB crew, Before the Trap: Nights in Tarzana and Attack the Block, where they rap and sing about a reckless lifestyle full of drugs, sexual encounters with numerous untrustworthy easy women, also illustrating a dangerous street life filled with guns, dirty money and luxurious cars.
+On July 7, after the 2016 shooting of Dallas police officers, Brown released on his SoundCloud page two piano ballads, "My Friend" and "A Lot of Love", saying that the songs are "released for free for anybody dealing with injustice or struggle in their lives."
+In 2016, the singer released two hip-hop collaborative mixtapes with his OHB crew, Before the Trap: Nights in Tarzana and Attack the Block.

-Throughout 2016 and 2017 he kept on sharing several snippets from songs that he was working for the album and features.
-He worked on the album heavily during 2016 and 2017, during two tours as well, the European leg of the One Hell of a Nite Tour and The Party Tour, also building a recording studio inside of his home to record songs for the album.
-On December 16, 2016, he released the second official single from the album, "Party", that features guest vocals from American R&B singer Usher and rapper Gucci Mane, getting a good commercial success.
-The singer, while working on the album, realized that he had done too many songs that he thought were quality records that followed perfectly the narrative of the album to make a 15/20 track album, so he decided that he wanted to take it to the next level by working on it as a 40-track album.
+Throughout 2016 and 2017, he continued sharing several snippets from songs that he was recording.
+He also built a recording studio inside of his home to work on the album.
+During this period he embarked two concert tours as well: the European leg of the One Hell of a Nite Tour in 2016, and The Party Tour in 2017.
+On December 16, 2016, he released the second official single from the album, "Party", featuring guest vocals from American R&B singer Usher and rapper Gucci Mane.
+Around this time, Brown decided to create Heartbreak on a Full Moon as a 40-track album.
+Talking about this decision, he stated in a 2017 interview that he wanted to "outdo expectations" and "push the boundaries on artistry".
 RCA Records, the record label of the singer, initially wasn't agreeable of satisfying Brown's intentions to make a 40-track album, thinking that it would've damaged its commercial performance, but the singer ended up convincing them.
-In February 2017 he announced that his previously teased song "Privacy" would have been released as the next single from Heartbreak on a Full Moon.
-The single was released on March 24, 2017, and received an excellent response from his core audience.
+"Privacy" was later released as the album's third single.
 On June 7 he released Welcome to My Life, a self-documentary focused on his life and career, directed by Andrew Sandler.
-Numerous celebrities participated in the movie, making statements and sharing stories about the artist.
+Numerous celebrities participated in the movie, describing Brown from a personal and professional point of view.
 Among them there are Jennifer Lopez, Mike Tyson, Rita Ora, Usher and Tyga.